SumoLogic/sumologic-documentation/docs/search/get-started-with-search/build-search/keyword-search-expressions.md

  The character `\n` is used to describe the new line whitespace character.
  :::

-* **New line tab charcater**.
+* **New line tab character**.
 This character determines the new line and tab whitespace characters present in the payload or source expression.

   For example, in the the following query there is a new line and tab character after the string `Task`, but normalisation returns the same result as a single space whitespace character.
 This shows that a query string with a single space can match a log line that has a new line and a tab whitespace character.
  ```